CanFP/talk-2016-02-intro-to-rust/README.md

 # Intro to Rust

 This repo accompanies the talk given at CanFP in February 2016 on an Introduction to the Rust Programming Language.
+Slides for the talk are available at: https://goo.gl/j4uAFq

 Under code you will find various examples that where run during the talk.